Mahadevi Varma: Literary contributions

 The emergence of Mahadevi Varma in literature happened at a time when the shape of Khadi Boli was being refined.
-She introduced Braj bhasha softness to Hindi poetry.
-She developed a repertoire of songs reflecting her heartfelt acceptance of Indian philosophy.
-By which, she became an influential figure in language, literature, and philosophy, all of which later influenced an entire generation.
-Varma created a unique rhythm and simplicity within the composition and language of her songs, as well as the natural use of symbols and images that, draw a picture in the mind of the reader.
-Her contribution to the prosperity of Chhayavadi poetry is significant; while Jaishankar Prasad gave naturalization to the Chhayavadi poetry, Suryakant Tripathi Nirālā embodied the liberation in it and Sumitranandan Pant brought the art of delicateness, Varma embodied life in the Chhayavadi poetry.
+She introduced Braj bhasha softness to Hindi poetry and developed a repertoire of songs reflecting her heartfelt acceptance of Indian philosophy.
+She became an influential figure in language, literature, and philosophy, all of which later influenced an entire generation.
+Varma created a unique rhythm and simplicity within the composition and language of her songs, as well as the natural use of symbols and images that draw a picture in the mind of the reader.
+Her contribution to the prosperity of Chhayavadi poetry is significant; while Jaishankar Prasad gave naturalization to the Chhayavadi poetry, Suryakant Tripathi Nirālā embodied the liberation in it, and Sumitranandan Pant brought the art of delicateness; Varma embodied life in the Chhayavadi poetry.
 The most prominent features of her poetry are emotionalism and intensity of feeling.
-A such, lively and tangible manifestation of the subtle expressions of the heart, makes "Varma" among the best Chhayavadi poets.
+Such a lively and tangible manifestation of the subtle expressions of the heart makes Varma among the best Chhayavadi poets.
 She is remembered with respect for her speeches in Hindi.
 Her speeches were full of compassion for the common man and firm in the truth.
 At the 3rd World Hindi Conference held in Delhi in 1983, she was the chief guest of the closing ceremony.

-Apart from her original creations, she was also a creative translator, with works such as, her translation of Saptaparna (1980).
-With the help of her cultural consciousness, she presented 39 selected important pieces of Hindi poetry in her work, by establishing the identity of Vedas, Ramayana, Theragatha and the works of Ashwaghosh, Kalidas, Bhavabhuti, and Jayadeva.
-In the beginning, in the 61-page Apna Baat, she gives thorough research on this invaluable heritage of Indian wisdom and literature, enriching the overall thinking and fine writing of Hindi, not just limited to female writing.
+Apart from her original creations, she was also a bilingual translator, with works such as her translation of Saptaparna (1980).
+With the help of her cultural consciousness, she presented 39 pieces of Hindi poetry in her work by establishing the identity of Vedas, Ramayana, Theragatha, and the works of Ashwaghosh, Kalidas, Bhavabhuti, and Jayadeva.
+The 61-page Apna Baat, discusses the heritage of Indian wisdom and literature, addressing the overall understanding, and fine writing of Hindi, but not limited to female writing.

 Works in English translation

-Many of Mahadevi Varma’s work — particularly prose writings — have been translated into English, both in full volumes as well as anthologies.
+Many of Mahadevi Varma’s works—particularly her prose writings—have been translated into English, both in full volumes as well as anthologies.